sparkflows/sparkflows-docs/docs/what-if/what-if.rst

      :alt: What-If
      :width: 65%

 **Step 5.
-User can choose the values in the sliders and dropdowns and click on score to see the prediction along with shapley values to udnerstand the outcome**:
+User can choose the values in the sliders and dropdowns and click on score to see the prediction along with shapley values to understand the outcome**:

   .. figure:: ../_assets/what-if/whatif-5-choose-value-slider.png
      :alt: What-If